All Episodes

 They want to be in television.

-They want to be in the movies, and they go out and they meet people.
+And they go out and they meet people.

-But you know, the problem is, you know, Hollywood embraced Roman Polanski.
+But, you know, the problem is, you know, Hollywood embraced Roman Polanski.

 Does anyone forget Roman Polanski?